Never before have digital experiences been so essential in building customer relationships.

 At Lippincott, we developed a design approach underpinned by behavioral science to help companies realize their digital potential.
 We call it Sensitive Technology, and it offers a blueprint for brands to follow so that their digital experiences are understanding, compassionate, perceptive, attentive and delicate.

 “Sensitive technologies” account for our human nature as well as our context, and they respond considerately.
 In a time of crisis and uncertainty, this matters now more than ever.
 We propose five sensitivities in particular that technologies need to account for.
-Check out the full report here, and get a preview of steps you can take below.

 It takes only 100 milliseconds for us to form a lasting first impression.
 Acknowledge what may be a challenging context, and help customers overcome the “first-time challenge” by breaking early tasks into easy, discrete steps.
 And find a way to bring joy quickly.
 Otherwise customers may abandon you before they’re even on-boarded.